saramgsilva/NotificationHubs/README.md

 ## :white_medium_square: What is this?

-The sample provided has the goal to help developers implement Push Notification in mobile applications and this sample supports the two main ways to manage devices in Notification Hubs:
+The sample provided has the goal to help developers implement Push Notification, through Azure Notification Hubs, in mobile applications and this sample supports the two main ways to manage devices in Notification Hubs:

 * Case 1 - Devices register directly in Notification Hubs
 * Case 2 - Devices register in Notification Hubs through backend